 Child labor laws have been around since the Industrial Revolution.
-They regulate areas like wages, hours, and working conditions for workers under 18-years-old.
-The regulations vary between federal and state law, but the stricter regulation will be the one applied in any given situation.
+They regulate areas like wages, hours, and working conditions for workers under 18 years old.
+The regulations vary between federal and state law, but the regulation that offers more protection will be the one applied in any given situation.
 The applicable regulations will also differ depending on whether or not the work is agricultural.
 Some jobs, like babysitting, are not even covered by child labor laws.
 To learn more about child labor laws, read below:

 Yes.
 The Fair Labor Standards Act (FLSA) contains the federal labor standards for young workers, including minimum wage, overtime pay, recordkeeping, and child labor rules.
 The rules vary depending upon your age and the type of work.